Zaimea/groups-docs/lockings.md

 <a name="introduction"></a>
 ## Introduction

-You can use the `Locking` plugin to lock records for modifications on schedule defined for your team.
-The locking feature applies to users, who do not have the `team:calendar:override_date_lock` or `team:calendar:override_own_date_lock` access right in their role (such as regular users).
-Supervisors and higher managers, by default, can create and modify records even with the Locking plugin enabled, unless the `team:calendar:override_date_lock` is removed from their role.
+You can use the `Locking` plugin to lock records for modifications on schedule defined for your group.
+The locking feature applies to users, who do not have the `group:calendar:override_date_lock` or `group:calendar:override_own_date_lock` access right in their role (such as regular users).
+Supervisors and higher managers, by default, can create and modify records even with the Locking plugin enabled, unless the `group:calendar:override_date_lock` is removed from their role.

 Potential applications include a scenario when time entries must be ready by a specific moment for payroll processing, or something similar.